 This grinning guy eats valentines for breakfast!
 Luckily, you'll be able to keep him well nourished.
 Create him from a rectangular box for best effect, and add as many teeth, tongues, eyes and appendages as you want.

 This beautiful princess is royally ready to accept any valentines on your behalf.
-She’s perfectly suited for a rectangular tissue box prewrapped with red gift wrap (or other coordinating color).
+We ARE amused!
+She's perfectly suited for a rectangular tissue box prewrapped with red gift wrap (or other coordinating color).

 Design to the beat of your own drum with lots of doodle patterns you can use however you choose.
 Perfect for decorating a prewrapped or painted cylindrical container or any size box.